vnguyendon/gw-config-apis/data/bot/readme.md

      ...

 After the `LinksTo`, we find the same structure to show choices to our users with `Commands`.
 Here again, we have two `Commands` ; we could have many more if necessary.
-Both commands  have the Type `Leaf` - this means we won't require any user input after this command is selected
+Both commands  have the Type `Leaf` - this means we won't require any user input after this command is selected.

 ## 6. Executing an action

 In some cases, we might want to execute an action as a result of this choice.
 Actions can be defined by the client or external services.
-For instance, we might want to count the number of people who prefered Labradors or Cogis.
+For instance, we might want to count the number of people who prefered Labradors or Corgis.

      ...
      "Commands": [